nrusch/nuke-to-hydra/README.md

 #### Misc Notes

 - Might need/want to implement custom Hydra light ops
-- Need other (more capable) render delegates to test
 - Op to draw USD stage into the 3D viewer without creating geo